Profile for Tourism sector

 - A dedicated Ministry of Water and Environment

-- Partnerships with the private sector and donor community in mobilizing resources for investment in tourism supporting infrastructure
+- Partnerships with the private sector and donor community in mobilizing resources for investment in sector.

-The Act was passed to consolidate and streamline the law relating to tourism in order to provide for licensing, regulating and controlling of the tourism sector and to give effect to the implementation of the tourism policy of Government and to reconstitute the Uganda Tourist Board to make it private sector driven.
+Tourism is regulated by the above Act that aims at consolidating and streamlining the law relating to tourism in order to provide for licensing, regulating and controlling of the tourism sector and to give effect to the implementation of the tourism policy of Government and to reconstitute the Uganda Tourist Board to make it private sector driven.

 The ministry is responsible for the formulation and implementation of policies, strategies, plans and programs that promote tourism, wildlife and cultural heritage conservation for socio-economic development and transformation of the country.